KILTprotocol/kilt-node/pallets/pallet-bonded-coins/README.md

 ### Bonding Curve
 A bonding curve is a mathematical curve that defines the relationship between the supply of a token and its price.
 In this pallet, the bonding curve determines the cost of minting or burning tokens based on the current supply.
-The current system implements the [LMSR][https://mason.gmu.edu/~rhanson/mktscore.pdf], square root, and polynomial bonding curves.
+The current system implements the [LMSR][lmsr], square root, and polynomial bonding curves.

 - LMSR (Logarithmic Market Scoring Rule): A market-making algorithm that adjusts prices based on the logarithm of the token supply.
 - Square Root: A bonding curve where the price is proportional to the square root of the token supply.